-Are you using Outlook 2010 and is your My Documents folder redirected to a network share?
+Are you using Outlook 2010 or Outlook 2013 and is your My Documents folder redirected to a network share?

 This is a must read then…

-While I’ve warned before about not to save pst-files to a network share, this issue requires some additional care and attention when using Outlook 2010 as you might be doing it unnoticed or (as a network administrator) might deploy Outlook 2010 with the default storage location pointing to a network share.
+While I’ve warned before about not to save pst-files to a network share, this issue requires some additional care and attention when using Outlook 2010 or Outlook 2013 as you might be doing it unnoticed or (as a network administrator) might deploy Outlook 2010 or Outlook 2013 with the default storage location pointing to a network share.

 Change of defaults

 Outlook 2010 is the first version of Outlook where the default location of pst-files is set to the “My Documents” folder (in a sub folder called “Outlook Files”).
 Previously, pst-files were stored in a folder which is actually intended for local settings and caching only.

 As the pst-file is considered as data which people like to keep, placing it in the My Documents folder makes more sense so that it cannot be overlooked and is automatically backed up when the entire My Documents folder is backed up or moved over to a new computer.